gvanrossum/gvanrossum.github.io/essays/formal.md

 Note that no result is returned upon completion.
 In particular, neither the body nor the else-part's return value is used.
 However, exceptions are propagated immediately.

+See below for `break` and `continue`, which cause us to revisit this.

 ## The `seq$` utility